huzi96/huzi96.github.io/whim/HPC_Minkowski_Engine_build.md

 ```

 ## 3. Compile Minkowski Engine
-***Note: this should be done with a CUDA enviroment.
+***Note: this should be done with a CUDA environment.
 You may want to switch to a GPU node.***

-Setup enviroments:
+Setup environments:
 ```
 export CPLUS_INCLUDE_PATH=$C_INCLUDE_PATH:"$HOME/openblas/include"
 export C_INCLUDE_PATH=$C_INCLUDE_PATH:"$HOME/openblas/include"